 Two very interesting and relevant US court cases were settled in the past three weeks involving anti-competitive behavior, namely no-headhunting agreements between large and high profile publicly listed companies.

-In the most high profile case, four massive tech firms (Google, Apple, Adobe and Intel)… Continue
+In the most high profile case, four massive tech firms (Google, Apple, Adobe and… Continue

 Added by Ross Clennett on May 13, 2014 at 4:30am —